Jatibarang, Brebes

-Jatibarang District is the name of an administrative district (Indonesian: Kecamatan) in Brebes Regency, Central Java, Indonesia.
+Jatibarang District is an administrative district (Indonesian: Kecamatan) in Brebes Regency, Central Java, Indonesia.
 It covers 36.39 km2 and had a population of 82,868 at the 2010 Census and 87,185 at the 2020 Census.

 Jatibarang town

 Jatibarang town is located 12 km south of the town of Brebes.
 In Jatibarang there are remains of a colonial Dutch sugar factory.